Aliases for DPM2 Gene

 GeneCards Summary for DPM2 Gene

 DPM2 (Dolichyl-Phosphate Mannosyltransferase Subunit 2, Regulatory) is a Protein Coding gene.
-Diseases associated with DPM2 include Congenital Disorder Of Glycosylation, Type Iu and Congenital Disorder Of Glycosylation, Type Ie. Among its related pathways are Transport to the Golgi and subsequent modification and Glycosylphosphatidylinositol (GPI)-anchor biosynthesis.
-GO annotations related to this gene include enzyme regulator activity and dolichyl-phosphate beta-D-mannosyltransferase activity.
+Diseases associated with DPM2 include Congenital Disorder Of Glycosylation, Type Iu and Congenital Disorder Of Glycosylation, Type In.
+Among its related pathways are Glycosylphosphatidylinositol (GPI)-anchor biosynthesis and Transport to the Golgi and subsequent modification.
+Gene Ontology (GO) annotations related to this gene include enzyme regulator activity and dolichyl-phosphate beta-D-mannosyltransferase activity.

 Regulates the biosynthesis of dolichol phosphate-mannose.
 Regulatory subunit of the dolichol-phosphate mannose (DPM) synthase complex; essential for the ER localization and stable expression of DPM1.
 When associated with the GPI-GlcNAc transferase (GPI-GnT) complex enhances but is not essential for its activity.